 Life Insurance Policy Conversion

-A Life insurance policy can be cashed out rather than letting a policy lapse or be surrendered.
+A Life Insurance policy can be cashed out rather than letting it lapse or be surrendered.
 Virtually any type of life insurance policy (Term, Universal, Whole and Group) can be converted into a Long Term Care Benefit Plan, although there are generally certain requirements (including death benefit value).

 For more information about Life Insurance policy conversions, you should contact your life insurance company.